electroid2024/playbook/docs/week_01.md

 #### Python vs. Scratch

+!!! example ""

     ✏️ How are they different?

 #### "Hello World"